mriffey1/Capstone_Spring/readme.md

 Converting [C868-Capstone](https://github.com/mriffey1/C868-Capstone) to Spring Boot and deploying on the cloud.
 The original application was created using JavaFX and JDBC and was created for a factitious veterinary office using physical paper records.
 It allows users to create customers (owners), animals and associated note records, appointments that could not be overlapped to prevent over-scheduling, and reports.
-The original application was basic and the goal is to provide additional features and scability.
+The original application was basic and the goal is to provide additional features and scalability.

 ## Tasks/Goals for Project
 - [ ] Different staff account permissions with different accessibility within the application.
 This includes having an admin who is capable of creating/deleting/restricting access.